Saketh-Budideti/React-Chess/README.md

-Creating chess site that allows users to play online game with one another using game keys
+Creating a chess site that allows users to play online games with one another using game keys